Framlingham Castle: History and Stories

 Mary Tudor at Framlingham

-Framlingham was at the centre of a succession crisis, which saw the crowning of England’s first official queen.
-Click to find out more.
+Find out how Framlingham came to be at the centre of a succession crisis, which saw the crowning of England’s first official queen.

-Framlingham was once home to one of the country's wealthiest women.
-Click to find out more more about her, and her lavish lifestyle at the castle.
+Framlingham was once home to one of the country’s wealthiest women.
+Find out more more about her, and her lavish lifestyle at the castle.

 Discover how England developed following the invasion of William the Conqueror.

-Explore Framlingham Castle and read about its history in the official guidebook.
+Explore Framlingham Castle and read about its history in the official English Heritage guidebook.